dariocatalani/geofeed-test/PRIVACY.md

 **Last updated:** 2025-10-04

 ## Who we are
-This tool (“Hotwire Geolocation Checker”) is operated by [Hotwire / Dario Catalani].
+This tool (“dariocatalani Geolocation Checker”) is operated by [dariocatalani / Dario Catalani].
 Contact: [email or issues link]

 ## What this tool does